Supersymmetric ground states of 3d $\mathcal{N}=4$ SUSY gauge theories and Heisenberg Algebras: Appendix

 These maps are clearly inverse to each other, and provide an isomorphism between the two sets of triples

 Let us then consider the complements

 We are interested in the projections $p_{13}$ of these sets.
 We have

 where the second term on the RHS of the first equation is the expected dimension of the intersection $\mathcal{C}_\Sigma^a\cap \mathcal{D}_\Sigma^b$.
-This dimensional estimate clearly shows that $U^c$ does not contribute to the class of first term on the LHS of~\eqref{rel3}.
+This dimensional estimate clearly shows that $U'^c$ does not contribute to the class of the second term on the LHS of~\eqref{rel3}.
 On the other hand,

 The first inequality can be seen as follows.
-Provided $\mathcal{C}_\Sigma^a\cap \mathcal{D}_\Sigma^b$ is not empty, the divisors in the first and third factors defining $M$ can coincide but be otherwise free, with the extra unique point in $\Sigma (d+1)$ constrained to lie in $\mathcal{C}_\Sigma^a \cap \mathcal{D}_\Sigma^b$.
+Provided $\mathcal{C}_\Sigma^a\cap \mathcal{D}_\Sigma^b$ is not empty, the divisors in the first and third factors defining $M$ can coincide but be otherwise free, with the extra unique point in $\Sigma (n+1)$ constrained to lie in $\mathcal{C}_\Sigma^a \cap \mathcal{D}_\Sigma^b$.
 This constraint becomes irrelevant after projecting via $p_{13}$, and the dimension of the diagonal is indeed $2n$.
 It is also easily seen that, similarly to the previous case, any other configuration must have smaller dimension.

 Thus, we can conclude that whenever